Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 All departments must recognize that successful teaching in the First Year Seminar, Core courses, team or collaborative courses, community engaged courses and interdisciplinary courses should be considered positively toward developing a “record of excellence” in teaching.

 Departmental guidelines must request evidence that the faculty member is remaining current in pedagogy and content in their field and has contributed to curricular development and innovative instructional assignments or technologies.
 Peer review of syllabi and other course materials can accomplish this.
 Evidence of participation in pedagogy workshops at national professional associations can also document currency.
-Faculty are encouraged to attend professional development programs offered at the College and to share course materials and successful teaching strategies with their peers.
+Faculty are encouraged to attend professional development programs offered at the University and to share course materials and successful teaching strategies with their peers.

 Scholarship